CyberFlameGO/svnpython/Doc/c-api/intro.rst

 .. index:: single: PyErr_Occurred()

 For C programmers, however, error checking always has to be explicit.
 All functions in the Python/C API can raise exceptions, unless an explicit claim is made otherwise in a function's documentation.
-In  general, when a function encounters an error, it sets an exception,  discards any object references that it owns, and returns an  error indicator --- usually *NULL* or ``-1``.
+In general, when a function encounters an error, it sets an exception, discards any object references that it owns, and returns an error indicator.
+If not documented otherwise, this indicator is either *NULL* or ``-1``, depending on the function's return type.
 A few functions return a Boolean true/false result, with false indicating an error.
 Very few functions return no explicit error indicator or have an ambiguous return value, and require explicit testing for errors with :cfunc:`PyErr_Occurred`.
+These exceptions are always explicitly documented.

 .. index::
    single: PyErr_SetString()